1918 Swiss general strike: General strike

-The Federal Council immediately rejected the committee's demands.
+The Federal Council immediately rejected the Committee's demands.
 It left the door open to social reforms, but insisted they could only be accomplished through legal procedures.
 It called on the Swiss people to side with the government.
 The government also placed all federal employees under military law, subject to punishment if they participated in the strike.
-It mobilized the army, some 110,000 soldiers.
-Furthermore, the Swiss government decided to close down the Russian diplomatic mission in Bern.
-Its staff, including the mission chief Jan Berzin, were escorted to the German border on 12 November.
+It mobilized the Army, some 110,000 soldiers.
+Furthermore, the Swiss government decided to close down the Russian diplomatic mission in Berne.
+Its staff, including the mission chief Jan Berzin, were escorted to the German border on November 12.

-The general strike started as planned on Tuesday 12 November.
+The general strike started as planned on Tuesday, November 12.
 Participation was greatest in the industrial areas of German-speaking northern and eastern Switzerland.
-In Zürich and Basel workers were particularly enthusiastic.
+In Zurich and Basel workers were particularly enthusiastic.
 Even workers who might not otherwise have taken part in the strike, particularly those in rural areas, were prevented from commuting to work because trains did not run.
 In the French-speaking Romandy, strike participation was far lower, because the OAK had less influence there.
 French speakers exhibited more support for the Allies in World War I and some suspected Grimm of harboring sympathy for the Germans.
 There were no major incidents on the first day of the strike.

-On 12 November both chambers of the Swiss legislature assembled for a special session, with some delegates requiring military assistance to reach Bern.
+On November 12, both chambers of the Swiss legislature assembled for a special session, with some delegates requiring military assistance to reach Berne.
 By a vote of 136 to 15, the Federal Assembly passed several measures designed to break the strike after two days of debates.
 Only socialist delegates voted against the measures.
-The OAK was given an ultimatum to call off the strike by 5:00 pm on 13 November.
-At 2:00 am on 14 November the committee and the socialist leadership complied, calling on workers to resume their work on Friday 15 November.
-The committee's decision was unanimous, but for the dissent of Grimm and Schneider, a labor leader from Basel.
+The OAK was given an ultimatum to call off the strike by 5 pm on November 13.
+At 2 am on November 14 the Committee and the socialist leadership complied, calling on workers to resume their work on Friday, November 15.
+The Committee's decision was unanimous, but for the dissent of Grimm and Schneider, a labor leader from Basel.